Which of the Following Statements Is True About Information Systems?

 Evaluating the Role of Technology and Humans

 Statement 1 fails to recognize the interdependence between technology and human expertise.
-That's why for example, even artificial intelligence (AI) systems depend on human oversight to ensure ethical and accurate outcomes.
-Which means information systems are not autonomous; they require users to input data, validate outputs, and make decisions based on system-generated insights.
+Here's the thing — information systems are not autonomous; they require users to input data, validate outputs, and make decisions based on system-generated insights.
+Which means for example, even artificial intelligence (AI) systems depend on human oversight to ensure ethical and accurate outcomes.
 The human factor is integral to the success of any information system.

 Decision-Making as a Core Function

 Statement 2 is the most accurate.
-Now, operational systems, such as inventory management tools, assist frontline employees in daily tasks, while executive dashboards provide senior leaders with strategic data.
-Information systems are explicitly engineered to support decision-making at every level of an organization.
+That said, operational systems, such as inventory management tools, assist frontline employees in daily tasks, while executive dashboards provide senior leaders with strategic data.
+Because of that, information systems are explicitly engineered to support decision-making at every level of an organization.
 This multifaceted approach ensures that information systems contribute to both immediate tasks and long-term planning.

 Adaptability and Scalability

 Statement 3 is incorrect.
 The dynamic nature of modern business demands adaptable systems.
-To give you an idea, during the pandemic, organizations rapidly shifted to remote work tools, demonstrating how information systems can be reconfigured to meet new challenges.
-Scalability and modularity are key features of contemporary systems, allowing them to grow and change with organizational needs Easy to understand, harder to ignore..
+Because of that, for example, during the pandemic, organizations rapidly shifted to remote work tools, demonstrating how information systems can be reconfigured to meet new challenges.
+Scalability and modularity are key features of contemporary systems, allowing them to grow and change with organizational needs Less friction, more output..

 Alignment with Organizational Goals

 Statement 4 is also false.
-Which means a well-designed system enhances productivity, improves communication, and supports innovation—all of which are critical to achieving business goals.
 Information systems are strategic assets that must align with organizational objectives.
-Disconnected systems, on the other hand, lead to inefficiencies and missed opportunities Nothing fancy..
+Still, a well-designed system enhances productivity, improves communication, and supports innovation—all of which are critical to achieving business goals.
+Disconnected systems, on the other hand, lead to inefficiencies and missed opportunities.

 Frequently Asked Questions